benzouye/framework/README.md

 1. create the database table corresponding to item description (cf. next chapters)
 2. add an item description file into the items/ directory (cf. next chapters)
-3. add the "require" line to this file in the config.php file
+3. add the "require_once" line to this file in the config.php file
-4. configure it in the items management screen
+4. configure it in the items configuration page

 ## Item database table structure